Program Name: Kindercare Learning Centers LLC. License/Registration ID: 719531

 Jan 16, 2025 418-1.14(c)(2) Each staff person and volunteer must complete a minimum of thirty (30) hours of training every two years.
 The required thirty (30) hours of training every two years is subject to the following conditions: A minimum of five (5) hours of Office-approved training must be obtained each year which addresses topics or subject matters set forth in 418-1.14(d).
 Corrected

 Jan 16, 2025 418-1.14(d) Training must address all topics or subject matters required by state and federal law.
-The required state topics are: Not Corrected
+The required state topics are: Corrected

 Nov 19, 2024 418-1.4(b)(1) Evacuation drills must be conducted at least monthly during various hours of operation of the child day care center.
 Corrected